nil-two/alita/README.md

 	100   10000 1
 	10000 1     100

-DELIM will interpreted as fixed string.
+DELIM will interpreted as a fixed string.

 	$ cat user
 	name=Tom